Cary Grant biography Wikipedia

 Despite his guardedness, Grant was known for his warmth and generosity in his personal relationships.
 He was a devoted father to his daughter Jennifer, and he maintained close friendships with many of his co-stars and colleagues in Hollywood.
 He was also a mentor to a number of up-and-coming actors and actresses, including Sophia Loren and Audrey Hepburn.

-without its difficulties, however.
+Grant's personal life was not without its difficulties, however.
 In addition to his struggles with depression and anxiety, he also faced a number of legal challenges throughout his career.
 He was sued several times by women who claimed to have had relationships with him, and he was accused of being a negligent father by some of his ex-wives.

-however, Grant remained a beloved figure in Hollywood and beyond.
+Despite these challenges, however, Grant remained a beloved figure in Hollywood and beyond.
 His charm, talent, and iconic style continue to inspire admiration and affection among fans and scholars alike.

 Cary Grant Politics